gianmarco96/MRC-at-ICRA/docs/MachineSetup.md

 ```
 sudo -i
 ```
 Modify /etc/apt/sources.list.
+You can use nano, vim, vs code or any other IDE.
 At the bottom of the file, change from:
 ```
 deb https://packages.microsoft.com/ubuntu/18.04/prod bionic main
 # deb-src https://packages.microsoft.com/ubuntu/18.04/prod bionic main